 Horizon 1: Projects

-After these add everything to your calendar, the last step is to actually—like the book’s name—get it done.
+After you add everything to your calendar, the last step is to actually get it done.
 You can use tons of project management systems, such as Monday, Asana, Notion, and others.
 In Notion, they actually have a prepared template for this suggested method.

 The five questions are:

 As mentioned, knowing where you want to go and preparing for it has a huge impact on your success in life.
 That may seem obvious, but some ambitious people don’t manage their lives in a way that helps them position themselves in the best way possible to succeed.
-I encourage everyone to spend a few hours thinking and coming up with a personal strategic plan to put yourself on the right path today.
+Spend a few hours thinking and coming up with a personal strategic plan to put yourself on the right path today.

 More About Goal Planning Strategies